 Understand the Default Payout Elections & Common Payout Alternatives

-Typically, if an employee makes no alternative elections, non-qualified retirement plans pay out immediately as lump sums and are taxed at ordinary income rates upon retirement.
-Receiving all of the proceeds from the non-qualified plan in the year of retirement can cause a substantial portion of this payment be taxed at the highest marginal income tax rate.
+Typically, if an employee makes no alternative elections, non-qualified retirement plans payout immediately as lump sums and are taxed at ordinary income rates upon retirement.
+Receiving all of the proceeds from the non-qualified plan in the year of retirement can cause a substantial portion of this payment to be taxed at the highest marginal income tax rate.
 Without proper planning, you may be paying more taxes than necessary.

 For example, if you receive a $400,000 lump sum non-qualified payout, you will be in the higher marginal income tax brackets, especially assuming $100k of other income, either a pension, investments, etc.